mdoering/backbone-preview/tree-diffs.md

 # tree-diffs
 Experiments showing (taxonomic) tree diffs.

-The GBIF Checklist Bank and backbone tools can dump datasets in simple hierarchical text files or create an xml representation.
+The GBIF Checklist Bank and backbone tools can dump datasets in simple hierarchical text files or create an xml or gml representation.

 ## Tree text files
 Tree text files simply list all names in a taxonomic order, sorting all children and synonyms by their rank and then name string.